 - be involved in other personal and professional development

-- receive a formal certificate detailing the skills you have developed as a college advisor and a college advisor T-shirt.
+- receive a formal certificate detailing the skills you have developed as a college adviser and a college adviser T-shirt.

-The role of college advisor is voluntary and for one full year.
+The role of college adviser is voluntary and for one full year.
 We are currently recruiting 20 students per college.
-Each advisor is assigned 15 college members to mentor.
+Each adviser is assigned 15 college members to mentor.
 This involves regular contact to encourage members to engage in college life by attending events and meeting with other members outside the academic setting.
 The role requires a time commitment of approximately 5-8 hours per fortnight.

-All college advisors are provided with comprehensive training, which is compulsory, to meet the requirements of the role.
-College advisors are expected to contribute to the college community by assisting with and attending college events, maintaining regular contact with college members assigned to their cluster, and participate in a range of training and development opportunities.
+All college advisers are provided with comprehensive training, which is compulsory, to meet the requirements of the role.
+College advisers are expected to contribute to the college community by assisting with and attending college events, maintaining regular contact with college members assigned to their cluster, and participate in a range of training and development opportunities.

 To be eligible to apply for this role, you must:

 - have successfully completed at least 24 credit points of your Monash degree